-In our opinion, to the best of our information and according to the explanations given to us the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at 31st March, 2022, based on the criteria for internal financial control over financial reporting established by the respective Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, to the best of our information and according to the explanations given to us the Company has, in all material respects, an adequate internal financial controls with reference to financial statements and such internal financial controls with reference to financial statements were operating effectively as at March 31, 2023, based on the criteria for internal financial controls with reference to financial statements established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-For Deloitte Haskins & Sells LLP Chartered Accountants (Firm's Registration No.117366W/W-100018)
+For Deloitte Haskins & Sells LLPChartered Accountants

-Partner (Membership No. 102637) (UDIN: 21102637AAAADT2670)
+(Firm's Registration No.117366W/W-100018)

+Membership No. 102637

+UDIN: 23102637BGXUUQ4980